avelycure/MovieFan-Old/README.md

 # MovieFan

-Application for getting information about popular films from The Movie Database
+Application for getting information about films from The Movie Database:
+* getting list of popular movies
+* search movie by name
+* get detailed information about the movie

 ## Project features
 * Kotlin